antmendoza/101-bcp/extra_exercises/src/main/java/io/temporal/exercise2/workflowtaskretry/README.md

 ### run Starter.java (send request/start workflow)
 ### run WorkerProcess.java (worker executes our code)

-note runtime exceptions in console.
+Note runtime exceptions in console.
+(The worker send WorkflowTaskFailed to the server and the server re-schedule the task, until it eventually success)

-The worker send WorkflowTaskFailed to the server and the server re-schedule the workflow task (the worker keep retrying the task)
+### Fix the code

-### open, MoneyTransferWorkflowImpl.java,
+- Open, MoneyTransferWorkflowImpl.java,
-- fix the code
+- Fix the code
-- stop the worker
+- Stop the worker
-- start the worker / redeploy your code
+- Start the worker (redeploy your code)

-The workflow execution will continue as is nothing has happened (the method `accountService.withdraw` won’t be executed again)
+The workflow execution will continue as if nothing has happened.
+Note that the method `accountService.withdraw` won’t be executed again.